 There are several solutions available for Financial Consolidation and Corporate Performance Management (CPM) which make these processes much easier, automated, and relatively accurate.
 These systems also connect to multiple data sources, have proper audit trails, and can map accounts from various GL systems into one holistic chart of accounts.
 While these solutions are immensely helpful in reducing the time needed for producing consolidated statements, how do financial leaders ensure that these systems are also accurate, there is full visibility across the process, proper reviews involved with related audit trail, and necessary adjustments are made directly into the ERP, ensuring that there is no risk in the process?

-A complete System of Controls for Consolidation needs to have the ability to pull all the consolidated trial balances in it from a CPM or a Consolidation system for various subsidiaries or business entities, give key people in accounting the ability to review these balances, catch any errors and anomalies, make the necessary adjustments and then sign off at the Group Account or Entity level, ensuring proper review before finalization, along with audit history to capture the entire workflow.
+A complete System of Controls paired with a System of Integration for Consolidation needs to have the ability to pull all the consolidated trial balances in it from a CPM or a Consolidation system for various subsidiaries or business entities, give key people in accounting the ability to review these balances, catch any errors and anomalies, make the necessary adjustments and then sign off at the Group Account or Entity level, ensuring proper review before finalization, along with audit history to capture the entire workflow.
 This System of Controls should also be able to provide easy collaboration throughout the entire process with reports and dashboards for necessary global visibility.
 Once the group balances are reconciled and confirmed, this system should also be able to feed the data back to the CPM and Consolidation solution, while ensuring any adjustments are accounted for directly within the system of record, before finalizing the financial statements.
 It should, ideally, add an automated check that these balances are certified by authorized people in the Office of Finance, even before the true consolidation process begins.

 Let’s review a typical use case to see how Cadency can help with the accuracy of consolidated financial statements, working seamlessly with a CPM system to fully automate the process, while significantly reducing the risk and improving CFO’s confidence.